-Doctors in the emergency room also look for arrhythmias, the dangerous, unsteady, irregular or excessively rapid or slow beating of the heart.
+Doctors in the emergency department also look for arrhythmias, the dangerous, unsteady, irregular or excessively rapid or slow beating of the heart.
 For certain life-threatening arrhythmias a defibrillator may be used to restore steady beating.
 A defibrillator is a portable machine that delivers a strong electrical impulse to "shock" the heart back into a regular rhythm.
 Defibrillation is used to interrupt ventricular fibrillation - extremely rapid, ineffectual contractions of the ventricles that result in death if not reversed quickly.
-To obtain more information about your heart, specifically whether you have atherosclerosis blocking or reducing the inner diameter of your heart's arteries, the doctor also may have you undergo a cardiac catheterization.
-After you are stabilized in the emergency room, you will be transferred to the cardiac care unit (CCU) or to an "intermediate care unit" (also called a "step down unit").
+The flurry of activity in the emergency department begins to slow when you are stabilized.
+After that, you will be transferred to the cardiac care unit (CCU) or to an "intermediate care unit" (also called a "step down unit").
 These highly specialized environments are designed to treat patients with heart disease and prevent complications.
 They are staffed with specialists ranging from cardiac nurses to cardiologists.

 Doctors and nurses monitor your blood pressure and heart rate as well as the electrical activity of the heart.
 ECG leads are attached to your chest and a monitor is placed near your bed.
 Members of the medical staff can glance at a monitor for each patient and tell exactly how you are faring from one moment to the next.

 In the CCU or intermediate care unit, patients rest and begin to recover.
 Drug therapies begun in the emergency room are continued.
 While in these units, patients sometimes receive oxygen to ease part of the heart's job.